yokowasis/conversion-mcp-server/README.md

 **Ready to convert documents?** 🚀

-Configure Claude Desktop and start converting HTML/Markdown to PDF!
+Configure Claude Desktop and start converting HTML/Markdown to PDF and DOCX!